ppy/osu-wiki/wiki/Glossary/en.md

 Spectate, or spec, is when someone watches another player playing a [beatmap](/wiki/beatmap) in real time (with approx. 500ms delay).
 To spectate, open the extended chat and click on a grey user panel.

 For this to work, you will need to have a copy of the exact same beatmap the player you wish to spectate is playing.
-However, if you have an [osu!supporter](/wiki/osu!supporter) tag, the beatmapset will be downloaded and uploaded for you.
+However, if you have an [osu!supporter](/wiki/osu!supporter) tag, the beatmapset will be downloaded and processed for you.

 ### Spectator Aura